GO BACK TO ODDITIES PAGE

 novice writers.

-Even the truly silly advice,
+Even the truly silly advice, like

-force on earth can prevent undergraduates from injecting
+on earth can prevent undergraduates from injecting

 opinion.
 And anyway, sometimes that is just what we want